 A Glossary of Geologic Technical Terms related to the Ice Age Floods was prepared by the Ice Age Floods Institute to help people of all backgrounds understand the geologic terms used to explain phenomena related to the Ice Age Floods.

-Bruce Bjornstad is a geologist who lives in the Tri-Cities and is author of the "On the Trail of the Ice Age Floods" guide books.
-He has produced several videos about the Ice Age Floodscapes and has led summer field trips for the The REACH Museum.
+Bruce Bjornstad is a geologist (retired) who lives in the Tri-Cities and is the author of the "On the Trail of the Ice Age Floods" guide books.
+He has also produced videos about the Ice Age Floodscapes.

-Tom Foster (Tri-Cities) maintained HUGEfloods which is an excellent website with many photographs of geologic features he has taken.
+Tom Foster, a resident of the Tri-Cities, created the HUGEfloods website.
+HUGEfloods contains many photographs of geologic features that he has taken.
 He produced several popular "I-90 Rocks" and "2 Minute Geology" videos with Nick Zentner (Central Washington University) and listed 25 features related to the Ice Age Floods region.

 Washington Geological Survey